-As worrying as it is to hear about research that links diabetes and dementia, there is also ample data to support the fact that it is possible to make lifestyle changes to decrease the kinds of risk factors that lead to both diseases.
+As worrying as it is to hear about research that links diabetes and Alzheimer’s, there is also ample data to support the fact that it is possible to make lifestyle changes to decrease the kinds of risk factors that lead to both diseases.

 A major clinical study from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), National Institutes of Health (NIH), called the Diabetes Prevention Program, found that “participants who lost a modest amount of weight through dietary changes and increased physical activity sharply reduced their chances of developing diabetes.”

 “Lifestyle changes worked particularly well for participants aged 60 and older, reducing their risk by 71 percent,” reported the study.

 Dr. Cypress says you want to aim for about 150 minutes of exercise per week, plus a nutritious diet.
 “One of the things we generally recommend is, eat real food,” she says.
 “Vegetables, whole grains, beans, fruit.
 Eat a generally healthy diet and try to decrease the amount of fats in your diet.”

 Tips for Diabetes and Alzheimer’s Prevention for Seniors